camilla1219/DNDProject/Developer blogs/Project conclusion.md

 - **Status**: Not Fully Implemented
 - **Details**:

-  - No functionality for setting expiration dates or manually closing surveys is found.
+  - No functionality for setting expiration dates or manually closing surveys is implemented.

 ## Summary of Achieved Requirements: